nordicenergy/powerchain-data-service/src/daemons/pairs/README.md

 # Data Service Pairs Daemon in Docker

 ## About the image
-This Docker image contains scripts and configs to run Waves Pairs Daemon.
+This Docker image contains scripts and configs to run PowerChain Pairs Daemon.
 The image is focused on work with pairs precalculation.

-Container downloads source code and configuration files from the [repository](https://github.com/wavesplatform/data-service) and runs it.
+Container downloads source code and configuration files from the [repository](https://github.com/powerchain/data-service) and runs it.

 ## Requirements ⚠️

-1. PostgreSQL 10 database with a table structure found in [wavesplatform/blockchain-postgres-sync](https://github.com/wavesplatform/blockchain-postgres-sync)
+1. PostgreSQL 10 database with a table structure found in [powerchain/blockchain-postgres-sync](https://github.com/powerchain/blockchain-postgres-sync)
 2. Downloaded and continuously updated blockchain data in the database
 2. Docker for running the service in a container